 To discuss Trade-up discounts, please Contact Light Illusion

-(Please contact us when a release date has been announced.)
+(Please contact us only after a release date has been announced.)

 Note: When released, ColourSpace will cost more than the present equivalent LightSpace license.

 This means for anyone without LightSpace, purchasing a LightSpace license now for a free Upgrade to ColourSpace when released includes an effective discount on ColourSpace pricing.

 The introduction of ColourSpace will obviously have an impact on LightSpace.

 As one of the major reason for the introduction of ColourSpace is to provide a platform for future colour and calibration developments, many of the new capabilities that will be introduced with ColourSpace will not be backwards compatible with LightSpace.

 The new Volumetric 3D Graphs are a good example of that.
 They are just not compatible with the LightSpace code base.